fivenet-app/fivenet/query/migrations/README.md

 {timestamp}_{title}.down.sql
 ```

-(For more information, see https://github.com/golang-migrate/migrate/blob/master/MIGRATIONS.md)
+(Timestamp is generated using `date +%s` command)

+For more information about the migration library, see https://github.com/golang-migrate/migrate/blob/master/MIGRATIONS.md

 ## Create ready-to-edit Migration files